Samsung heir returns home after marathon bribery questioning

 SEOUL: Samsung heir Lee Jae-Yong returned home Friday after marathon questioning by South Korean prosecutors as a suspect in a massive corruption scandal involving impeached President Park Geun-Hye.

-Prosecutors said they will now decide over the weekend whether to seek a warrant and formally arrest Lee on charges of bribery and abuse of power.

-Lee was named a criminal suspect Wednesday in a widening probe into an influence-peddling scandal engulfing Park and her close friend Choi Soon-Sil.

-Vice chairman of Samsung Electronics and the son of Samsung Group chairman Lee Kun-Hee, he was quizzed for 22 hours over allegations of bribery.
+Lee, vice chairman of Samsung Electronics and the son of Samsung Group chairman Lee Kun-Hee, was quizzed for 22 hours over allegations of bribery.

-Looking exhausted, he did not respond to questions from journalists waiting outside the special prosecutor’s office as he left.
+Looking exhausted, he did not respond to questions from journalists waiting outside the special prosecutor’s office before he rode off.

-“The questioning took a long time because there were many things to check with him and because there were discrepancies” between what investigators believed had happened and Lee’s statement, said prosecutor’s office spokesman Lee Kyu-Chul.

-If the court issues an arrest warrant Saturday or Sunday, Lee will be the first South Korean business tycoon to be arrested in the widening probe into the scandal.
-Three other Samsung executives may also be arrested, according to the spokesman.
+Lee was named a criminal suspect Wednesday in a widening probe into an influence-peddling and power abuse scandal engulfing Park and her close friend Choi Soon-Sil.

+During the long questioning session, Lee took some rest and had a lunch box for lunch and Chinese noodles for dinner, a prosecutor told reporters in a text message.

 Many suspects and witnesses in the scandal have been subjected to similar marathon questioning sessions.

-They included executives from business groups such as Hyundai, SK, LG and Lotte which are being investigated for their alleged involvement in the scandal.
+They included a former culture minister arrested for blacklisting anti-Park artists and many executives from business groups such as Hyundai, SK, LG and Lotte being investigated for their alleged involvement in the scandal.

 Choi is accused of using her ties to the president to coerce top firms into “donating” tens of millions of dollars to two non-profit foundations which Choi then used as her personal ATMs.